GoogleCloudPlatform/community/tutorials/delivering-cloud-monitoring-notifications-to-third-party-services/index.md

 with the goal of managing Google Cloud resources, you need to grant it appropriate access to your project.
 The service account needs to be able to modify Cloud
 Run, Cloud Storage, and IAM policies.

-1. In Cloud Shell, retrieve the email for your project's Cloud Build service account:
+1. In Cloud Shell, retrieve the email address for your project's Cloud Build service account:

         CLOUDBUILD_SA="$(gcloud projects describe $PROJECT_ID --format 'value(projectNumber)')@cloudbuild.gserviceaccount.com"